Ceara Duggan

 The Northern Industrial Sector Update

-While there has been a general slowdown in the occupier demand, demand for high quality, well located assets continues to drive rents and the agreed terms, especially for assets that are ESG compliant which is a must for most regional / national occupiers.
+While there has been a slowdown in the occupier demand, demand for high quality, well located assets continues to drive rents and the agreed terms, especially for assets that are ESG compliant which is a must for most regional / national occupiers.

-Here’s an overview of mid to large box (<100,000 sqft) prime industrial rents across major northern cities:
+Here is an overview of mid to large box (<100,000 sqft) prime industrial rents across major northern cities:

 City Prime Industrial Rent (£psf) Notes